-We always do a a good lunch stop for about an hour and at night the guide will suggest a local restaurant where the group will dine together.
+We always do about 1 hour lunch stop along the route and at night the guide will suggest a local restaurant where the group has the option of dinning together.

 Vegetarian options are available most everywhere.
-Pescetarians will have good options for fish meals available.
+Pescetarians will have good options for seafood and fish most everywhere.
 And meat lovers will be very happy!

 Do I need to worry about altitude sickness?

 Altitude sickness is usually not a problem, you need to get quite high up to feel the effect of altitude.
 In Colombia we go up to about 4000 meters and in Peru we on some trips cross passes of up to 4800 meters.
 We avoid staying overnight at higher altitudes, but there are a few exceptions on our multiple country tours.
 If in doubt feel free to ask us if the tour you are booking involves staying at altitudes that could possibly be uncomfortable for some.

 Do I need to worry about mosquitos, snakes or other dangerous animals?

 This depends on which tour you are looking to join.
 Generally in Colombia, Ecuador, Peru, Chile, Bolivia and Argentina there are no issues.
 We recommend you consult with your doctor rather than guessing.
 Be aware that some malaria medicine have bad side effects.